List of British far-right groups (1945–present): Patriotic Alternative

-Patriotic Alternative, is party founded by Mark Collett in late 2019, the former director of publicity of the British National Party.
+Patriotic Alternative, is a political organisation founded by Mark Collett in late 2019, the former director of publicity of the British National Party.
 Since then, PA has held camping and hiking trips as well as paint balling events.
 PA has also held days of action including White Lives Matter banners and light projections onto the White Cliffs of Dover.

+2020s

 The British Hand

 The British Hand, is a group founded by a 15 year old teenager, in late 2020.
 Since then, The British Hand have been at the root of hundreds of far-right propaganda being released online, especially on the social media app, Telegram, which led Hope not Hate to start an undercover investigation on this group and later writing an article on it, exposing the far-right terror cell.

 The British Hand started by a teenage boy recruiting fellow extremists on social media platforms such as Facebook and Instagram.

+Homeland

+Homeland, is a group founded by Kenny Smith in 2023.
+Before forming the group, Smith was a senior figure in Patriotic Alternative, but internal divisions led him to form his own group, with the intent of forming a political party by 'stealth'.